schartrand77/orderworks/docs/unraid.md

 When adding the container, fill in the template inputs:

 - **Database URL** - PostgreSQL connection string from inside the container.
 Point it at the MakerWorks database but keep OrderWorks in its own schema, e.g. `postgresql://postgres:postgres@makerworks-db:5432/makerworks?schema=orderworks`.
-- **MakerWorks Webhook Secret** - Must match the secret you configure in MakerWorks and is used for both the Bearer token and the `X-MakerWorks-Signature` HMAC header.
+OrderWorks automatically reads jobs from `public.jobs` and mirrors them into `orderworks.jobs`.
 - **Admin login** - Set `ADMIN_USERNAME`, `ADMIN_PASSWORD`, and `ADMIN_SESSION_SECRET` to secure the dashboard.
 Rotating the secret immediately revokes existing sessions.
 - **Web UI Port** - Defaults to `3000`.
 Map it to any host port you prefer.
 - **Email settings** - (optional) Provide either a Resend API key or the SMTP host/port/credentials to enable completion receipts.
 Leave blank to disable emailing.